Custom Deck Builder in Point Pleasant, NJ

 Coastal Decking Materials: What We Build & Where

-We don’t use a one-size-fits-all approach.
 The environment on a bayfront lot is completely different from an oceanfront property.
-We match the decking material to the exact local environment and your specific town.
+Wind direction, salt spray intensity, sun exposure, and wave action all change block to block.
+We match the decking material to the specific conditions of your lot—not a one-size template.

-- Bay Head & Mantoloking Hardwoods: For high-end estates and historic coastal homes, we install Ipe and Mahogany.
-These ultra-dense exotic hardwoods offer a premium, traditional aesthetic that fits the local architecture while naturally resisting the harsh salt spray coming off the Atlantic.
+- Bay Head & Mantoloking – Exotic Hardwoods: For historic estates and high-end coastal homes, we often spec Ipe and Mahogany.
+These ultra-dense tropical hardwoods give you a traditional aesthetic that matches local architecture and naturally resist the harsh salt spray blown in off the Atlantic.
+On modern waterfronts in the same towns, we also install solid PVC when homeowners want zero maintenance.

-- Lavallette & Ortley Beach PVC: Barrier island decks take a beating from wind-blown sand, which acts like sandpaper on cheap composite boards.
-For these oceanfront lots, we strictly recommend AZEK PVC.
-It’s highly scratch-resistant, stays cooler in the direct summer sun, and handles the abrasive sand without destroying the finish.
+- Lavallette & Ortley Beach – Solid PVC: Barrier island decks take a beating from wind-blown sand, which acts like sandpaper on cheap composite boards.
+For these oceanfront lots, we spec AZEK PVC almost every time.
+It’s highly scratch-resistant, stays cooler under direct summer sun, and handles abrasive sand without destroying the finish.

 How Our Custom Deck Building Process Works